wangying1586/STAH_Automated-Lung-Auscultation/README.md

 # STAH_Automated-Lung-Auscultation
-Our manuscript is submitted to IEEE Transactions on Medical Imaging.
+Our manuscript is submitted to Medical Imaging Analysis.
 If accepted, the code will be available.